 - Climate

-Water Needs for Dogs
+Emergency Water Storage Needs for Dogs

 Your dog requires 8.5 to 17 ounces of water per 10 pounds per day

-Water Needs for Cats
+Emergency Water Storage Needs for Cats

 A cat requires 3.5–4.5 ounces of water per 5 pounds of body weight per day